-Experience in pediatrics and guidelines recommend basing the emetogenicity of combination antineoplastic regimens on that of the agent of highest emetic risk of many combinations.
+Experience in pediatrics and guidelines recommend basing the emetogenicity of combination antineoplastic regimens on that of the agent of highest emetic risk.
 The emetogenicity of the antineoplastic combinations in the following list appears to be higher than would be appreciated by assessment of the emetic risk of the individual agents.

 High Level of Emetic Risk (>90% Frequency of Emesis in Absence of Prophylaxis)

-In adults, delayed nausea and vomiting (N&V) is well documented, and strategies exist to control it.
-Delayed N&V remains a significant problem despite major improvements in the control of acute N&V and nausea immediately following the administration of chemotherapy.
+In adults, delayed nausea and vomiting (N&V) remains a significant problem, though strategies exist to control it.
 The nature and prevalence of delayed N&V in children after administration of antineoplastic agents have not been well described.
-Additionally, most pediatric chemotherapy regimens give multiple days of chemotherapy, making the onset and duration of risk for delayed versus acute N&V unclear.
+Additionally, most pediatric chemotherapy regimens give multiple days of chemotherapy, making the onset and duration of risk of delayed versus acute N&V unclear.

-Work in the area of chemotherapy-induced N&V (CINV) in children has been limited in part by the lack of assessment tools and the subjective nature of nausea.
-In the pediatric population, vomiting is more easily recognizable and measurable than is nausea.
+Research on chemotherapy-induced N&V (CINV) in children has been limited in part by the lack of assessment tools and the subjective nature of nausea.
+In the pediatric population, vomiting is more easily recognizable and measurable than nausea.
 Difficulties in assessing nausea in young children may contribute to the common perception that young children experience CINV less frequently than do older children.
 In addition, caregivers may have a higher tolerance for vomiting in young children and may miss detecting nausea.
 In view of these limitations, studies often use dietary intake to assess the extent of nausea.

 Several investigators have attempted to determine the prevalence of delayed N&V in the pediatric population.
-Early work suggested a low incidence of delayed N&V. In a large study, the nature and prevalence of delayed CINV in children was assessed.
+One early study suggested a low incidence.
+A large study assessed the nature and prevalence of delayed CINV in children.
 Nausea was self-assessed daily using a numeric scale reflecting the effect of nausea on activities and a faces scale for children aged 3 to 6 years.
 Diet was also assessed daily.
-Results showed a 33% incidence of delayed vomiting in patients receiving antineoplastic agents (cyclophosphamide, cisplatin, or carboplatin) and an 11% incidence in those who received other antineoplastic agents.
-No antiemetics were given on 412 (79%) of 522 study days; nevertheless, 381 (93%) of the 412 study days on which patients did not receive antiemetic support during the delayed phase were completely free from vomiting.
+Results showed a 33% incidence of delayed vomiting in patients who received cyclophosphamide, cisplatin, or carboplatin and an 11% incidence in those who received other antineoplastic agents.
+No antiemetics were given on 412 (79%) of 522 study days.
+Nevertheless, on 381 (93%) of those 412 study days, patients were completely free from vomiting.
 Antiemetics were most often given as single agents (ondansetron, on 54 study days; dimenhydrinate, on 17 study days; dexamethasone, on 6 study days).
 Diet was not affected.
 The authors concluded that antineoplastic-induced delayed N&V may be less prevalent in children than in adults.
-The high percentage of children not experiencing delayed vomiting may reflect a lack of significant emetogenic potential among many of the regimens in the study; in 100 of 174 chemotherapy cycles, no antiemetics were administered.
-In addition, there was no characterization of antiemetic response among moderate and severe chemotherapy regimens.
+The high percentage of children who did not experience delayed vomiting may reflect a lack of significant emetogenic potential among many of the regimens in the study.
+In 100 of 174 chemotherapy cycles, no antiemetics were administered.
+In addition, there was no characterization of antiemetic response in moderate and severe chemotherapy regimens.

-Another study evaluated the incidence of delayed N&V in pediatric patients receiving moderately and highly emetogenic chemotherapy and also receiving premedications in the form of ondansetron alone or with dexamethasone, depending on a treatment's emetogenic potential.
-In this study, investigators measured nausea severity and duration, vomiting severity, the number of vomiting episodes, interference with daily activities by the nausea or vomiting, and assessment of appetite.
+Another study evaluated the incidence of delayed N&V in pediatric patients receiving moderately and highly emetogenic chemotherapy as well as premedications (ondansetron alone or with dexamethasone, depending on a treatment's emetogenic potential).
+Investigators measured nausea severity and duration, vomiting severity, the number of vomiting episodes, interference with daily activities, and assessment of appetite.
 The authors found that delayed N&V occurred with both moderately and highly emetogenic regimens.
 The severity of N&V varied between the moderately emetogenic and highly emetogenic chemotherapy regimens.
-The investigators also found that toddlers had better antiemetic control than did older children, which may be the result of anxiety differences between the age groups.
-The reasons for greater complete control in the toddler patient population are unclear but are consistent with the authors' previous study of nausea and vomiting control rates in children.
+In addition, toddlers had better antiemetic control than older children, which may be the result of anxiety differences between the age groups.
+The reasons for toddler patients' greater complete control are unclear but are consistent with a previous study of N&V control rates in children.
 Anxiety and patient perception may be important contributors to N&V in older children; the authors found a relationship between control of acute N&V and the occurrence of delayed N&V.

-Another study suggests a higher incidence of delayed N&V. In a sample of pediatric cancer patients (N = 40) receiving chemotherapy, N&V was measured from the child's perspective using the Adapted Rhodes Index of Nausea and Vomiting for Pediatrics; from the primary caregiver's perspective using the Adapted Rhodes Index of Nausea and Vomiting for Parents; and among their nurses using the National Cancer Institute Nausea and Vomiting Grading Criteria.
-The highest frequency of nausea occurred in the delayed period, with 60% of patients (n = 24) having reported delayed nausea.
-The authors concluded that chemotherapy-induced N&V occurred throughout the chemotherapy course, with delayed N&V occurring most frequently and with greater severity and distress.
+Another study suggests a higher incidence of delayed N&V than was previously found in a pediatric population.
+In 40 pediatric cancer patients receiving chemotherapy, N&V was measured from the child's perspective using the Adapted Rhodes Index of Nausea and Vomiting for Pediatrics; from the primary caregiver's perspective using the Adapted Rhodes Index of Nausea and Vomiting for Parents; and from the nurses' perspective using the National Cancer Institute Nausea and Vomiting Grading Criteria.
+The highest frequency of nausea occurred in the delayed period, with 60% of patients (n = 24) reporting delayed nausea.
+The authors concluded that CINV occurred throughout the chemotherapy course, with delayed N&V occurring most frequently and with greater severity and distress.
 Delayed N&V in the pediatric population requires further study.

-When ANV was evaluated longitudinally in patients receiving 5-hydroxytryptamine-3 (5-HT3) antagonists and corticosteroids as antiemetic agents, approximately one-third of adults experienced ANV, while anticipatory vomiting was reported in 6% to 11%.
-A single group of investigators has evaluated ANV in children in the pre–5-HT3 antagonist era.
-The study reported anticipatory nausea in 23 (29%) of 80 children and anticipatory vomiting in 16 (20%) of 80 children who had received 11 cycles of antineoplastic therapy, on average, before evaluation.
+In patients receiving 5-hydroxytryptamine-3 (5-HT3) antagonists and corticosteroids as antiemetic agents, approximately one-third of adults experienced ANV, while 6% to 11% reported anticipatory vomiting.
+A study of children in the pre–5-HT3 antagonist era reported anticipatory nausea in 23 (29%) of 80 children and anticipatory vomiting in 16 (20%) of 80 children who had received 11 cycles of antineoplastic therapy, on average, before evaluation.
 In the post–5-HT3 era, the reported prevalence of anticipatory nausea in children has ranged from 0% to 59%.
-Similar to observations in adult patients, the reported prevalence of anticipatory nausea was always higher than that of anticipatory vomiting, with one exception: one study reported an equivalent prevalence (5 [26%] of 19 patients) for anticipatory nausea and anticipatory vomiting.
+Similar to observations in adult patients, the reported prevalence of anticipatory nausea is always higher than that of anticipatory vomiting in children, although one study reported an equivalent prevalence (5 [26%] of 19 patients) for these conditions.

 This section focuses on the management of ANV in children aged 1 month to 18 years who are receiving antineoplastic medication.
 Optimal control of ANV is defined as no vomiting, no retching, no nausea, no use of antiemetic agents other than those given for the prevention or treatment of chemotherapy-induced N&V (CINV), and no nausea-related change in the child's usual appetite and diet.
 This level of ANV control is to be achieved during the 24 hours before administration of the first antineoplastic agent of the upcoming planned antineoplastic cycle.